regiscord/biblicalinstitute.info/InTheBeginning/0160 How to discern between good and evil.md

 # How to discern between good and evil

+### The clear problem

 1 Kings 3:9-14
  >9 So <font color="orange">give</font> Your servant an <font color="orange">understanding heart to judge</font> Your people <font color="orange">to discern between good and evil</font>.
 For who is able to judge this great people of Yours?”
   10 It was pleasing in the sight of the Lord that Solomon had asked this thing.
 11 God said to him, “Because you have asked this thing and have not asked for yourself long life, nor have asked riches for yourself, nor have you asked for the life of your enemies, but have asked for yourself <font color="orange">discernment to understand justice</font>, 12 behold, I have done according to your words.
 Behold, <font color="orange">I have given you a wise and discerning heart</font>, so that there has been no one like you before you, nor shall one like you arise after you.
 13 I have also given you what you have not asked, both riches and honor, so that there will not be any among the kings like you all your days.
 14 <font color="orange">If you walk in My ways, keeping My statutes and commandments</font>, as your father David walked, then I will prolong your days.”

+Solomon clearly identify our incapacity to discern between good and evil.
+This ability is not worked out but it is given by God.

+A few words become relevant in this request: give, understanding, discernment, justice, wisdom, statutes and commandments.

+### The clear solution
+We can see all these words in one verse

 Proverbs 2:1-12
 >1 My son, if you will receive <font color="#0070C0">my words</font>